posco/poscotsocom/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am Professor in Computer Networks and Systems in the Department of Computer Science at Loughborough University.
-I am currently researching areas including stateful programmable data plane, in-network computing, in-network intelligence, network service composition and chaining, edge computing, edge intelligence.
+I am currently researching in the areas of computer networks and systems including stateful programmable data plane, in-network computing, in-network intelligence, network service composition and chaining, edge computing, edge intelligence.

 My research has been mainly funded by The Engineering and Physical Sciences Research Council (EPSRC) and Innovate UK, including: